niamurrell/jekyll-blog/_posts/2017-12-21-hexo-planning.md

 One interesting new thing to remember is how Hexo stores assets which belong to each post.
 If you set `post_asset_folder` to `True` in the `config.yml` file, any time you create a new post, it will also create an `assets` folder alongside the new post markdown file.
 In this folder you can store assets like images, etc. which will add to the content of that particular post.

-You can then access these assets with their own syntax, for example:
+You can then access these assets with their own syntax.

-{% highlight %}
-{% asset_img filename.jpg File Caption %}
-{% endhighlight%}

 There are additional properties that are accessible with these tags.
 The [documentation](https://hexo.io/docs/) is quite good too!

 ### Project Plans